-In certain cultures, masturbation remains a taboo.
-It remains a topic which is not discussed in the open, even in a society like ours.
+In certain cultures, masturbation remains taboo.
+It remains a topic that is not discussed in the open, even in a society like ours.
 As a result, several myths seem to revolve around this issue as people have half information about it and believe whatever they hear without verifying the truth.
 These myths just never seem to stop as is always the case for secretly wrapped subjects.
-There are many misconceptions that most people want to believe in when it comes to masturbation.
+There are many misconceptions that most people want to believe in when it comes to Masturbation and hair loss .
 Some of them are completely ridiculous and don’t have any proof, but others are nearly reasonable and simple to believe.
 Some of the prevalent sayings include blindness due to masturbation and acne.
 People get trapped in these myths easily because some of it seems “scientific’ and because something is possible.

 Masturbation is a healthy and natural way to explore and enjoy your body.
 It helps to alleviate sexual stress build-up.
 No side effects of masturbation are physically harmful, though some theories do.
 This myth of masturbation that induces hair loss may be derived from protein loss or testosterone level changes theories.
 But these myths rarely stand up to scrutiny, and for many people, masturbation is a daily part of their lives — 80% of men and women reported masturbations in an interview of more than 2,000 adults.